Abated Mass of Flesh: History

-Abated Mass of Flesh is project that was started in 2011 by Zack Plunkett.
-For the first year, he performed all the instruments and vocals and released an EP titled, Moth and Rust in the Temple of Putridity on July 6, 2011.
+Abated Mass of Flesh is a project that was started in 2011 by Zack Plunkett.
+For the first year, he performed all the instruments and vocals and released an EP titled, "Moth and Rust in the Temple of Putridity" on July 6, 2011.
 The EP was also released by Sevared Records.

 In 2012, Zack added his brother Matthew to take over on vocals and they began working on the next EP.
 They then added their friend Logan Hayworth to play bass after signing with Rottweiler Records.

 In January 2013, Zack worked at a retail store and found drummer Kade Dodson, who came into the store and commented on Zack's shirt, a t-shirt of the brutal death metal band Dying Fetus.
 Dodson expressed interest in playing in a brutal death metal band, so Zack invited him to play for the band.
 The project became a full-fledged band by that point.
-Soon after, the band released their second EP titled Brutal Death and their third EP The Anatomy of Impurity the same year, both through Rottweiler Records.
-Brutal Death was recorded and mixed by Zack and mastered by Rocky Gray of Living Sacrifice, Soul Embraced and Evanescence fame.
+Soon after, the band released their 2nd EP titled "Brutal Death" and their 3rd EP "The Anatomy of Impurity" the same year, both through Rottweiler Records.
+"Brutal Death" was recorded and mixed by Zack and mastered by Rocky Gray of Living Sacrifice, Soul Embraced and Evanescence fame.
 "The Anatomy Of Impurity" was recorded and mixed by Zack with vocal tracking and mastering handled by friend Jordan Casey.
 The band embarked on a mini tour that year, as well as their first, with Broken Flesh, performing on two dates in Arkansas and Texas.
-During this time, the band used Casey to record their debut studio album, titled The Omen King and released an EP called Deathcrusher in February the following year.
-"Deathcrusher" was once again recorded and mixed by Zack with Casey handling vocals and mastering duties.
+During this time, the band used Casey to record their debut studio album, titled "The Omen King" and released an EP called "Deathcrusher" in February the following year.
+"Deathcrusher" was once again recorded and mixed by Zack with Casey handling vocal mixing and mastering duties.
 After the recording process of "The Omen King," Hayworth left the band, so they added their friend Max Tubville to take over the bass position.

-In 2014, the band's debut album, The Omen King was released by Rottweiler Records.
+In 2014, the band's debut album, "The Omen King" was released by Rottweiler Records.
 This was the last release through Rottweiler Records.
 Soon after the release, the band parted ways with Dodson.
 The band then found drummer Riley Wingate and his brother Thomas Wingate to take over rhythm guitars.
 With the new lineup, they recorded their first single "Violence" and released it on August 26, 2014.
 The band toured with Arkansas metalcore band Every Knee Shall Bow later that year.

 In April 2015, the band traveled to Mexico City to perform at a festival called Exodo Fest with Broken Flesh.
-Later that year, in September, the band released their fifth EP, titled Abhorrent Postmortal Vicissity through Sevared Records and toured with the Georgia-based brutal death metal band Aborning right after.
+Later that year, in September, the band released their 5th EP, titled "Abhorrent Postmortal Vicissity" through Sevared Records and did a mini tour with the Georgia-based brutal death metal band Aborning right after.

-On June 8, 2016, the band released a live album titled Descended Upon the Deceased.
+On June 8, 2016, the band released a live album titled "Descended Upon the Deceased."
 This release was recorded and engineered by Chris Knagge in Woodbury, Tennessee.
-It featured some older tracks with a few newer songs from their upcoming studio album Eternal Harvest.
+It featured some older tracks with a few newer songs from their upcoming studio album "Eternal Harvest".